AIxCyberChallenge/archive/data/getting_started/table.md

 ## Analzying the Data

-The CRUMBS dataset is provided as a collection of Parquet files, organized by data type and partitioned by round and team.
+The system logs and CRS telemetry in the CRUMBS dataset is provided as a collection of Parquet files, organized by data type and partitioned by round and team.
 This structure enables efficient access and compatibility with a variety of analysis platforms, including DuckDB and AWS Athena.

 <br>

-Since the data resides in Amazon S3 in Parquet format, Athena is a natural choice for large-scale analysis.
+Because the data resides in Amazon S3 in Parquet format, Athena is a natural choice for large-scale analysis.
 Athena is a serverless, interactive query service that supports standard SQL queries directly over data stored in S3, eliminating the need for data loading or complex infrastructure management.

 <br>